Coffee In Turin, Italy Is An Experience For Coffee Lovers

 Also, as mentioned above, the city was known as the Detroit of Italy due to being the home to FIAT, Lancia and Alfa Romeo car manufacturers.
 I would love to see a collection of old Cinquecento model FIAT cars, mostly because of their beauty, but also to hopefully wipe from my brain the memory of the awful original version of The Italian Job with Michael Caine.
 If you want to see some cool FIAT 500s, watch the Mark Wahlberg version.
 (That’s a phrase I never thought I would type.)

-The most important reason for wanting to visit Turin is because of the creation of one Luigi Lavazza and the grocery store he opened in 1895.
-I love Lavazza coffee and feel like it is my duty to make a pilgrimage to the holy land of Coffee in Italia.
+The most important reason for wanting to visit Turin is because of the creation of one Luigi Lavazza.
+Another good reason is the grocery store he opened in 1895.
+I love Lavazza coffee and it is my duty to make a pilgrimage to the holy land of coffee.
 In my next post, I’m going to try to encourage you to consider Lavazza’s delicious nectar of the gods (coffee) for your next purchase.
-Until then, if you would like to learn more about Torino, please take a look at the Office of Tourism and imagine enjoying an espresso in such a beautiful location!
+Until then, if you would like to learn more about Torino, please take a look at the Office of Tourism.
+You can imagine enjoying an espresso in such a beautiful location!

 More Coffee Culture In Italian Cities

-If you found this article about coffee culture interesting and/or inspiring, please check out some of these other posts that I think you will also enjoy:
+I hope you found this article about coffee in Turin, Italy interesting and/or inspiring.
+Please check out some of these other posts that I think you will also enjoy: